Authorization Code Flow

 brandId |

 integer | Optional.
-A number identifying the RingCentral Carrier Partner logo to display on the login page.
-See RingCentral Partner Compatibility Guide. |
+A number identifying what branding should be displayed on the login page. |

 Example Login URL

-Below is an example login URL to initiate the authorization flow.
-We recommend developers use an SDK to generate this URL in a more automated fashion.
+Below is an example URL to initiate the authorization flow.

 Step 2.
 User login and consent